michael-spengler/simple-cors/README.md

 # Simple Cors

-You should only use this if you are not using any authentication / authorization mechanism
+You should only use this if you are not using any authentication / authorization mechanism.

 ## Usage Example